moorepants/anaconda-dee-config/Anaconda-DEE-2023-2024/installation/Installation-procedure.md

    ![Ananconda-Navigator](./images/nav-2023.07-1.png)

 **Remark**
-Students or Staff requiring an installation under _their own user account_ can download and installer from the [Anacond)
+Students or Staff requiring an installation under _their own user account_ can download and installer from the [Anaconda Download Website](https://www.anaconda.com/products/individual)

    Check that your `base` (`anaconda3`) environment is active: